No. —Abbreviation of number. The team is ranked No. 1 in the league standings.

 opm — ounces per minute

-over, more than — Over is generally used to describe spatial relationships and passage of time.
+over, more than — AP style now considers these words interchangeable — both can be used to indicate greater numerical value.
+For greater precision, over is generally used to describe spatial relationships and passage of time.
 Over the past 10 years, participation has increased.
 Use more than for numerals, figures, and amounts.
 More than half of the students passed the test.

 overfertilize — One word.